Religious Discrimination Attorneys

 What Is a Sincerely Held Belief?

 Ultimately, the courts evaluate the issue of “sincerely held” beliefs on a case-by-case basis.
-If you asked your employer for an accommodation based on a sincerely held belief and were denied it, or retaliated against, speak to a religious discrimination attorney.
+If you asked your employer for an accommodation based on a sincerely held belief and were denied it, or retaliated against, you should speak to a religious discrimination attorney.

 How Do I Request Accommodation for My Religious Beliefs at My Workplace?